 Outdoor Activities On The Islands

-From snorkeling and swimming in the crystal-clear Adriatic Sea to hiking through fragrant pine forests and exploring charming villages, the Pakleni Islands offer a wealth of outdoor activities for visitors to enjoy.
+From swimming and snorkeling in the crystal-clear Adriatic Sea to hiking through fragrant pine forests and exploring charming villages, the Pakleni Islands offer a wealth of outdoor activities for visitors.

 - Okorija Bay